-- A. No accessory building permitted by this law shall be placed in any required side or front yard (setbacks) except as provided in sub-section C below.
-Fences and walls within front yards shall be subject to approval by the Town Highway Superintendent.
-Retaining walls, fences or walls shall not exceed a height of four feet in any front yard or eight feet in any side or rear yard in an AR-3, H, R-1, R-2 or R-5 District. - B. The aggregate ground area covered by any accessory buildings in any rear yard shall not exceed 25% of the rear yard (setback) area. - C. Accessory structures not attached to a principal structure shall: - (1) Be located not less than 10 feet from any side or rear lot line or in such a fashion as to prevent emergency firefighting access or to shade a residential structure on an adjoining lot.
-Any structure over 200 square feet in floor area shall meet setbacks for principal structures. - (2) Be no closer to the street than any principal structure on the lot, except in the case of farm buildings.
+- A. No accessory building permitted by this law shall be placed in any required side or front yard (setbacks) except as provided in sub-section C below. - B. The aggregate ground area covered by any accessory buildings in any rear yard shall not exceed 25% of the rear yard (setback) area. - C. Accessory structures not attached to a principal structure shall: - (1) Be located not less than 10 feet from any side or rear lot line or in such a fashion as to prevent emergency firefighting access or to shade a residential structure on an adjoining lot.
+Any structure over 200 square feet in floor area shall meet setbacks for principal structures. - (2) Be no closer to the street than any principal structure on the lot, except in the case of agricultural buildings.
 Accessory buildings to principal structures located more than 100 feet from a lot line shall also be exempt.

-Accessory structures may, in these situations, be located in front of residences but not in required front yard areas.
+Accessory structures may, in these situations, be located in front of residences but not in required front yard setback areas.